thatcherfreeman/utility-dctls/README.md

 **Blanking Aspect Ratio**: If you're using output blanking, indicate what ratio you'd like to output blank to so that I can crop the image the same way here.

 **Output Blanking**: Check to enable our own output blanking to the **Blanking aspect ratio**.
 If you leave this unchecked, we do not do any output blanking here.

+**Blanking Value Units**: Indicate the metric used for Blanking Value, eg whether it's code value (0-1), nits, and what transfer function the nits are encoded in.

 ---